Table of Contents

 Wondering how to get rid of those fake orders and the spammy customers on your WooCommerce store?

-Well if you have come so far, we take the liberty to consider that yes, your store allows everyone to place an order and this has led to the creation of a chaotic situation where your store witnesses a great share of fake orders.
+Well if you have come so far, we take the liberty to consider that yes, your store allows everyone to place an order and this has led to the creation of a chaotic situation where your store witnesses a great share of block fraud customers orders.
 In this article, we will tell you about –

 - What Do Fake Orders mean?

 - Suspecting A Fraud Order: WooCommerce Anti-fraud Plugin

 - How to Block Spam Customers by their Name and e-mail addresses

 - How to Block a customer’s state, shipping zone, and zip code.